kamilburda/batcher/docs/sections/Usage.md

 This allows swapping between different plug-in configurations and sharing them.

 To load settings from a custom file, choose `Settings → Import Settings...` and select the file.
-When loading from a file, settings in the default locations are also overridden (so that the loaded settings persist across sessions).
+When loading from a file, settings in the default locations are also overridden (so that the loaded settings persist between GIMP sessions).

 More Customization